-‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peak Trolls Eager Fans
+‘Rick And Morty’ Season 3 Teaser Trailer: First Sneak Peek Trolls Eager Fans

 — Indy TV (@TheIndyTV) February 21, 2017

-The long-awaited third season of Rick and Morty, which last aired over 18 months ago is creating a good deal of angst amongst fans, with many fearing that it could never happen.
-According to the Independent, creator Dan Harmon addressed the delay, saying “[Me and co-creator Justin Roiland] have fights all the time and then we have fights about why we’re having fights.
+The long-awaited third season of Rick and Morty, which last aired over 18 months ago, is creating a good deal of angst amongst fans, with many fearing that it could never happen.

+According to the Independent, creator Dan Harmon addressed the delay, saying, “[Me and co-creator Justin Roiland] have fights all the time and then we have fights about why we’re having fights.
 Well, we didn’t fight during season 2, that’s why it’s taking longer!
 All this fighting!
 So OK, let’s stop fighting!”

 Harmon’s comments led many fans to believe that he and Roiland were actually at odds over the future of the show.

-However, Harmon took to Twitter to clarify that wasn’t the case, saying “The truth is not dramatic.
+However, Harmon took to Twitter to clarify that wasn’t the case, saying, “The truth is not dramatic.
 It’s quite boring.”

-Speaking to an audience at Sundance Film Festival, Harmon reassured fans that Season 3 of Rick and Morty is on the way, but didn’t confirm exactly when in 2017 it will return to our screens.
+Speaking to an audience at Sundance Film Festival, Harmon reassured fans that Season 3 of Rick and Morty is on the way, but he didn’t confirm exactly when in 2017 it will return to our screens.
 He did, however, confirm that the upcoming season will be considerably longer than previous seasons with a total of 14 episodes.
 In comparison, the animated sitcom’s first season consisted of 11 episodes and the second season in 2015 of just 10 episodes.
 With that in mind, the third season’s increased length could be contributing towards the aforementioned considerable delay in release.

-RELATED STORIES ON INQUISITR:
+RELATED STORIES ON INQUISITR

 ‘Rick And Morty’ Season 3 Release Date: Will It Premiere In April?